thospel/perl-DHCP-Test/README.md

     _ADDRESS_ can be given as _HOST:PORT_ or as just _HOST_ in which case it uses the standard DHCP port (port 67).

-    Notice that the [--expect](#expect) option may still be needed since since the answers don't always come from this server _ADDRESS_, e.g, with a multihomed DHCP server.
+    Notice that the [--expect\_ip](#expect_ip) option may still be needed since since the answers don't always come from this server _ADDRESS_, e.g, with a multihomed DHCP server.
     And there is always a chance that some other DHCP server sends a response which just happens to match all relevant properties (mostly MAC address and transaction ID).
 This is less theoretical than it may seem because some DHCP